ngdeconf/ng-de.org/location/index.md

 Please look for affordable hotels as soon as possible.
 We have otherwise been able to secure a contingent for you at the conference hotel itself:

-Conference Hotel Abion (in the same building as the conference)
 - [Maritim Bonn ~159€ (use keyword <b>ngvueconf</b> for discount)](https://www.maritim.com/en/hotels/germany/hotel-bonn/rooms-suites)

 ### Public Transportation